YellowJS/yellowjs-framework/docs/model.md

 Events
 ------

-  AFTER_FETCH  - this event is triggered when the fatch operation is done
+  AFTER_FETCH  - this event is triggered when the fetch operation is done
   AFTER_COMMIT - this event is triggered when the commit operation is done